timecamp-org/good-enough-timecamp-scim-integrations/README.md

 - Group name with whitespaces near / ✅
 - Setting enabled to add external_id to user name ✅
 - Don't send automatic email when user is created ✅
+- Creating TimeCamp groups based on supervisor ✅
+   - User A (no supervisor) → Group A
+   - User B (supervisor: A) → Group "A/B"
+   - User C (supervisor: B) → Group "A/B"
+   - User D (supervisor: A) → Group "A"
+   - User E (no supervisor, not a supervisor) → root group id

 ## License